officelifehq/officelife/docs/introduction.md

 Homas makes the distinction between users and employees.

 A user is someone who creates an account on the Homas platform.
 An employee is an entity who is part of a company on Homas.
 A user can be an employee in one or more companies, but an employee can only be linked to a single user.

-What we just explained is an important concept in Homas.
+A user account is necessary for each employee to interact with the software and change data.
+However you don't need to give accounts to employees if you don't want to.

+Once a user has an account on Homas, he can decide to either create a company, or join an existing company.

+The natural way to create this software would have been that an employee is a user, and get rid of those two notions altogether to only keep the notion of User.
+This would have been a severe limitation though.
 In an ideal world, every company would run on Homas to manage their human resources, and once a user has a profile on Homas, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
-At any time, the user has the control over his data.
+It's important to realize that at any time, the user has the control over his data and can decide to remove them from the company he's joined.

 ### Creating an account for a company

+To create an account, you simply need a valid email address and a strong password.
+Nothing else is needed, really.
+Upon signing up, the system will send you an email to confirm the validity of the email, but you can use the software without it.
+Confirming the email address is necessary to be able to add employees to your account.

+Once you create your account, you are presented with the option to either create a company, or join an existing company.

+Clicking on Create a company will ask you to name the company, and that's it.
+There is one important rule here: the company name is unique on an instance of Homas.
+That means it's not possible to create two companies named Microsoft, for instance.
+If you believe that the name of your company has been already used on the system and that this is an abuse, please contact us - we will sort this out.

+As you are the one who has created the company, you will be an administrator of the company, with full control over the account of the company.
+To know more about what it means, read the documentation about roles.

+### Creating an account to join an existing company

+### Understanding roles

+When adding an employee in the system, you need to indicate a role.
+A role is a set of rights the employee will have in the system, once the employee is linked to a user account.

+There are only three roles in Homas:
+- Administrator
+- Human Resource Administrator
+-

 ### Adding employees